-This particular section of the report investigates the business purpose of the IVR / CTI application as it is used for routing calls, rather than providing a full-service solution (which is looked at within the 'Self-Service' section elsewhere).
-As such, 'IVR' will be used here to describe this particular call routing functionality, although the actual technology may differ between contact centres.
+This particular section of the report investigates the business purpose of the IVR / CTI application as it is used for routing calls, rather than providing a full-service solution (which is looked at within the 'Self-Service' section elsewhere in this report).
+As such, 'IVR' will be used here as shorthand to describe this particular call routing functionality, although the actual technology may differ between contact centres.